Brigandine: Indian "coat of ten thousand nails"

 The medieval Indian equivalent of the brigandine was the chihal'ta hazar masha, or "coat of ten thousand nails", which was a padded leather jacket covered in velvet and containing steel plates which was used until the early 19th century.
 The skirt was split to the waist, allowing the soldier to ride a horse.
 Matching vambraces and boots containing metal plates were also used.
-It was derived from Islamic armour used by the Saracen armies.
 These were often elaborately decorated with gold lace, silk and satin and are highly prized by European collectors.

 Tipu Sultan wore armour of this type during his wars against the East India Company.
 The Turks used similar armour during the Russo-Turkish Wars.

 Two complete suits of armour are preserved in the Hermitage Museum, Saint Petersburg.

 Chinese bumianjia

-A type of armour very similar in design to brigandine, known as bumianjia (Chinese:布面甲; Pinyin: Bù miàn jiǎ), or dingjia (Chinese: 釘甲; Pinyin: Dīng jiǎ), was used in medieval China.
+A type of armour very similar in design to brigandine, known as cloth surface armor bumianjia (Chinese:布面甲; Pinyin: Bù miàn jiǎ), or nail (fastener, not finger or toe nail) armor dingjia (Chinese: 釘甲; Pinyin: Dīng jiǎ), was used in medieval China.

 It consisted of rectangular metal plates riveted between the fabric layers with the rivet heads visible on the outside.
+Sometimes optionally its chest was reinforced by a round mirror plate 护心镜, hùxīnjìng, meaning "protect-heart mirror".

 Russian orientalist and weapon expert Mikhail Gorelik states that it was invented in the 8th century as parade armour for the Emperor's guards by reinforcing a thick cloth robe with overlapping iron plates, but did not come into wide use until the 13th century, when it became widespread in the Mongol Empire under the name of hatangu degel ("robe which is as strong as iron").
 He also argues that Eastern European kuyaks and, supposedly, Western European brigandines originate from this armour.

 Bumianjia were still used in China as late as the Ming and Qing periods.
 It was favoured by common soldiers and officers alike for its rich, expensive look and protection.
 Later Qing examples, however, often lacked iron plates and were merely a military uniform.